Merchant Marine of Switzerland

 The Merchant Marine of Switzerland is the largest merchant navy of a landlocked country.
 Somewhat unusual for a landlocked country, Switzerland has a long tradition of civilian navigation, both on its lakes and rivers, and on the high seas.

 History

 The Swiss merchant navy was founded in 1941, with the purpose of supplying Switzerland with basic goods during the Second World War.
 As of 2016, its essential mission remains supplying the country with goods in times of crisis.

 Swiss inland navigation

 The Rhine port of Basel connects Switzerland to the Port of Rotterdam and thus to the sea trade network.
 Swiss industry and commerce rely on this connection, exploited for centuries by Swiss Rhine barges, for a substantial part of their imports and exports.

-Swiss lakes, most notably Lake Constance, Lake Maggiore and Lake Geneva, are among the most intensively navigated lakes in the world, mostly for recreational and tourist purposes.